olegknyazev/GameTablesDocs/reference/inspector.md

 Orientation

 : Determines how to interpret column and row headers.
-The default mode is *Object Per Row* in which case row headers are considered as prefab names (with optional property prefixes) and column headers are considered as property names.
+The default mode is *Object Per Row* in which case row headers are considered Prefab names (with optional property prefixes) and column headers are considered as property names.
 The *Property Per Row* mode "flips" the table.
 More on row and columns headers see in [Headers Format]({{ site.baseurl }}{% link reference/headers_format/index.md %}).

 Layout